RedRobotics/HeadBoard/README.md

 If it flashes white, It's not connected to the internet.

 You can of course use raspberrypi.local (or redrobotics.local if you are using the pre-configured SD image), but this is not so great in a classroom full of Pi's with the same hostname!
 More info [here](https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/#microsoft-windows).

+The Neopixel will show the last part of your IP address by flashing different colours, red for the first digit, green for the second and blue for the last.

+Here are some examples:

 If your IP address is 192.168.0.123, the Neopixel will flash red once, green twice and blue three times.
 If your IP address is 172.16.1.108, the Neopixel will flash red once, it won't flash green then it will flash blue eight times.
+If your IP address is 192.168.31.15, the Neopixel won't flash red, then it will flash green once then blue five times.

 If you miss it, you can momentarily press the on-board push button to flash the IP address again (wait a few seconds after pressing the button.
 Also - don't hold the button down as this will reset the Pi - more on this later!).